- Marietta City Schools

 - Drinking ethanol-based hand sanitizers can cause alcohol poisoning

-- Since 2010, poison centers have seen a 394% increase in hand sanitizer calls to our emergency hotlines
+- Since 2010, poison centers have seen a 394% increase in hand sanitizer calls to their emergency hotlines

 If it is suspected that someone has swallowed some hand sanitizer, the Georgia Poison Center should be contacted immediately by dialing 1-800-222-1222.
 Telephone lines are answered 24 hours a day, 7 days a week by doctors, pharmacists, nurses, toxicologists and poison information specialists.
-Our service is free and the information provided to us is kept private and confidential.
+The service is free and the information provided is kept private and confidential.

 -